AnswerCoder/answerBi-frontend/README.md

 # Ans 智能 BI

-This project is initialized with [Ans 智能 BI](https://pro.ant.design).
+This project is initialized with [Ant Design Pro](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare